EEET2582-Squad-Phoenix/FE-Team-A/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## Getting Started
+## Getting Started (IMPORTANT NOTE)
+MAKE SURE YOU RUN TEAM B'S FRONT END FIRST, AND THEN THIS FRONT END IN ORDER TO HAVE THE CORRECT ROUTING

-First, install all dependencies: npm i
+First, install all dependencies(DUE TO VERSION DIFFERENT, --FORCE IS REQUIRED TO INSTALL ALL DEPENDENCIES) npm i --force

 Then, run the development server: